Well, internet to the rescue! I will explain the basics, in simple,

 electromagnetic parts for electronic use.

 The first unit we will use is the weber, written as Wb.
 This is the official unit for magnetic flux.
 If you take a loop of superconducting wire, and apply 1V to this wire during 1s, then the magnetic flux inside this loop will have changed by 1Wb.
 Note that this is true regardless of size or shape of the loop, and regardless of the matter that's inside the loop!
-Officially this definition of the weber is written as:
+The definition of the weber can be written as:

 but I prefer a modification of this equation that is more practical, taking into account the number of turns of a multiturn coil.
 So, this is one of our basic truths: